nicholascioli/ambros/README.md

 originally written by Ricordi.
 It is written using a combination of LaTeX for the text portions / layout and Lilypond for the sheet music.

+The original title is *Método completo para el estudio del Bandoneón*.

+## Changes from the Original

+### Note Numbers

+The original document contained numeric markings in the form of fractions and special symbols to help those that do not read sheet music understand the notes.
+This has been removed as it was too much of a pain to preserve on every fingering diagram.

+### Fingering System

 Fingering has been modified to fit the modern piano fingering system.
 The mapping below explains the difference.